pablodecm/phd_thesis/src/102_chapter_2.md

    what is not so.}{Galileo Galilei (attributed)}

-In Chapter [-@sec:theory], the most successful testable theory to date describing successfully the properties and dynamics of our universe at the most fundamental scales has been reviewed.
+In Chapter [-@sec:theory], the most successful testable theory to date describing the properties and dynamics of our universe at the most fundamental scales has been reviewed.
 Nevertheless, clear limitations of the Standard Model as it is currently formulated are known, such as the complete omission of gravity forces or the absence of viable